Aliases for CYP8B1 Gene

 GeneCards Summary for CYP8B1 Gene

 CYP8B1 (Cytochrome P450 Family 8 Subfamily B Member 1) is a Protein Coding gene.
 Diseases associated with CYP8B1 include Heart Defects, Congenital, And Other Congenital Anomalies and Cholestasis, Progressive Familial Intrahepatic, 2.
-Among its related pathways are Arachidonic acid metabolism and Metabolism of water-soluble vitamins and cofactors.
-GO annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
+Among its related pathways are Farnesoid X Receptor Pathway and Metabolism of water-soluble vitamins and cofactors.
+Gene Ontology (GO) annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
 An important paralog of this gene is PTGIS.

 UniProtKB/Swiss-Prot Summary for CYP8B1 Gene